BZ20: Background

 Boyzone's fifth album was originally going to be released in late 2010, but it was shelved due to Ronan Keating's commitments on The X Factor Australia.
 Due to the success of their previous album Brother (2010), Boyzone decided to celebrate 20 years since they began with a new studio album and tour.
 It was announced on 24 September 2013 that the brand new album would be released on 25 November 2013, and it became available to pre-order from Amazon.
 In September 2013, it was announced that Boyzone were recording their new studio album BZ20 at Metrophonic with Brian Rawling producing it.
 The band signed a new four-album recording deal with Warner Music to release BZ20 on 22 November 2013 through the Rhino label.

 In a statement, Boyzone said: "We're incredibly proud to announce the release of our new studio album BZ20 and our new home at Warner Music.
 It seems crazy that 20 years have passed since we first got together but we are as excited now with the new album as we were back then.
 Bring on the next 20 years!"

 It was also revealed that Boyzone will be making a programme discussing the album called Boyzone at 20, featuring clips of the band since their beginning in 1993 on ITV due for broadcast end of November 2013.

 The artwork of the album was revealed on Twitter and Facebook and fans were encouraged to tweet a link and gradually the image started to be seen.

 Singles

 "Love Will Save the Day" was released as the album's lead single on 8 November 2013.
 On 22 October 2013 the video for the song was released.
 The song was written by Jez Ashurst and Viktoria Hansen, and it was produced by Paul Meehan, Matt Furmidge, and Brian Rawling.
 It was first performed on the Australian The X Factor and given its first airplay in the United Kingdom on BBC Radio 2 in October 2013.
 "Love Will Save the Day" debuted at number 42 in Ireland, becoming the band's lowest-charting single to date.
 In the United Kingdom, the song debuted at number 39, becoming their second-lowest charting single.

-"Light Up the Night" was released as the album's second and final single in February 2014.
+"Light Up the Night" was released as the album's second single in February 2014.

+"Who We Are" was issued as the album's third and final single on 14 April 2014, with the music video premiering one month prior on 16th March 2014.